-Emily Ratajkowski Says She’s Still “Figuring Out” Feminism In New Interview
+Emily Ratajkowski Says She’s Still ‘Figuring Out’ Feminism In New Interview

 “So people without hair arent beautiful etc? delete this sis smh?” wrote one follower, according to High Snobiety.

-“You don’t need hair to be beautiful….. aren’t you a “feminist activist”what is this?” another person wrote.
+“You don’t need hair to be beautiful….. aren’t you a ‘feminist activist’ what is this?” another person wrote.

 But in an apparent response to the criticism, Ratajkowski says that she is still “figuring out” this whole feminism thing.

-‘What I always try to say about being a feminist is like, I’m just figuring it out and that’s how feminism should be, she said in an interview with Byrdie.
+“What I always try to say about being a feminist is like, I’m just figuring it out and that’s how feminism should be, she said in an interview with Byrdie.
 “Like maybe say something to test it out, to figure out whether you think it’s true.
 And then maybe it changes or maybe it doesn’t.”

 She went on to say that she is not some “sage” who knows everything about the issues.
 Her views are evolving, she says, and is just interested in starting “a conversation.”